The 2023 Delta Scholars Summer Institute will be held June 19-June 30 at Mississippi State University and the Delta region.

 **The program will begin on the morning of June 20 and end on the evening of July 1.
 Program participants should tentatively plan to travel to Mississippi State University’s campus on Sunday, June 19 and depart from the conference on July 2.
 Lodging will be provided during these dates.

-**Dates for Harvard Week are set during the Summer Institute based on participant availability and fall scheduling.
+**Dates for Boston Week are set during the Summer Institute based on participant availability and fall scheduling.